Femtosecond reduction of atomic scattering factors triggered by intense x-ray pulse

 We describe here an x-ray diffraction measurement of silicon (Si) under irradiation of femtosecond x-ray pulses for different peak intensities and fluences up to $4.6\times10^{19}$ W/cm$^2$ and $3.0\times10^{5}$ J/cm$^2$, respectively.
 By employing the unique capability of SACLA \cite{IshikawaNP2012} that can generate XFEL pulses with duration well below 10 fs \cite{Inubushi2017, InouePRAB2018, InoueJSR2019}, we measured the x-ray diffraction signals before the manifestation of the x-ray-induced atomic disordering, which becomes prominent at $\sim$20 fs after the x-ray excitation \cite{Inoue2016, Inoue2021, Inoue2022}, and directly evaluated the change in the atomic scattering factors caused by electron excitations.
 From the comparison between the experimental results and a dedicated simulation, we discuss the detailed mechanism for the ultrafast reduction of atomic scattering factors at high x-ray intensity.

 The experiment was performed at experimental hutch 5 of SACLA beamline 3 \cite{YabashiJSR2015, Tono2017} (Fig. 1).
-The 11.5-keV x-ray pulses with duration of 6 fs were focused to 180 nm (horizontal) $\times$ 150 nm (vertical) spot by using a Kirkpatrick-Baez focusing system \cite{YumotoAS2020}.
+The 11.5-keV x-ray pulses with duration of 6 fs were focused by using by using a Kirkpatrick-Baez focusing system \cite{YumotoAS2020}.
+The full-width-at-half-maximum beam size evaluated by the knife-edge scanning method was 180 nm (horizontal) $\times$ 150 nm (vertical).
 A 10-$\mu$m-thick Si nanocrystal film (grain size of 500 nm, US research nanomaterials) attached to a polyimide film was used as a sample.
 The sample was placed at the focus, and five diffraction peaks (111, 220, 311, 400, 331 reflections) in the vertical plane were measured in a shot-by-shot manner with a multiport charge-coupled device detector (MPCCD) \cite{KameshimaRSI2014} that covered the scattering angle (2$\theta$) range of 18$^\circ$-53$^\circ$.
 To prevent detector saturation, we placed an aluminum plate (thickness of 0.4 mm or 0.6 mm) in front of the detector.
 The x-ray intensity at the sample position was tuned by inserting or removing Si attenuators with nominal thicknesses of 0.5, 1.0, and 1.5 mm (measured transmittance was 7.52 \%, 0.60 \%, and 0.045 \%, respectively) before the focusing system.
 The pulse energy at the sample position was monitored by a calibrated inline intensity monitor at the experimental hutch \cite{TonoNJP2013}, taking into account the transmittance of the Si attenuator.
 The fluence for each pulse was determined by dividing the pulse energy by the product of horizontal and vertical beam sizes (180 nm $\times$ 150 nm).
 The peak intensity was calculated by dividing the fluence by $\sqrt{\pi/({4\log{2}})} \cdot \Delta t$ with pulse duration $\Delta t$=6 fs.